dauletalzhanov/restaurant/README.md

 # Restaurant
-Web application for a fictional restaurant set in Japan.
+RISING SUN - a web application for a fictional restaurant set in Japan.
 The website was built using Webpack bundler.

 https://dauletalzhanov.github.io/restaurant/